sonhm3029/ita-mdt_code/README.md

 ## Evaluation

 The evaluation code is adapted from [LaDI-VTON](https://github.com/miccunifi/ladi-vton).
-Please refer to the original repository for the setup required to run the evaluation.
+Please refer to the original repository for the environment required to run the evaluation.

 Run:
 ```bash